Fall Foliage in Vermont

 The leaf colors, brilliant shades of yellow, orange, and red begin to appear at the higher elevations (Stratton Mountain, Mt Equinox, Mount Snow, Bromley) around mid-September and continue changing through October.
 The Three Mountain Inn located within Southern Vermont's numerous elevation grades and right on Vermont Scenic Route 100 will allow you to observe the stunning Vermont fall colors.

-Stay in our Southern Vermont Inn; whether you hike the Jamaica State Park, take a drive through Vermont's Route 100 and other mountain back roads or enjoy Stratton Mountain's gondola ride you will be astonished at the awesome scenery of the Fall Foliage in Vermont.
+Whether you hike the Jamaica State Park, take a drive through Vermont's Route 100 and other mountain back roads or enjoy Stratton Mountain's gondola ride you will be astonished at the awesome scenery of the Fall Foliage in Vermont.

 Why to the leaves change colors?